 Up till now, we haven’t included Similarity Search in Face ID.
 However, we can develop and implement this feature for your project.
 Given a target face and a collection of faces, the search API will return a collection of similar faces, along with confidence scores to evaluate their similarity.
 Here’s a search example:

 2. Search results and response in JSON format:

 Cloud Vision API is a comprehensive recognition product by Google that uses pre-trained models.
-It can detect objects and faces in photos, recognize text, automatically assign metadata, and much more.
+It can detect objects and faces in photos, recognise text, automatically assign metadata, and more.
 For this review, we focused on features that are related to face recognition and comparison.

-Face detection in Google Cloud Vision API can detect a face or multiple faces in an image.
-Additionally, it detects general image properties (underexposed, blurred).
+Face detection in Google Cloud Vision API can detect a face, or multiple faces, in an image.
+Additionally, general image properties (underexposure, blurriness) can also be detected.
 Specific individual facial recognition is not supported.

 Face ID returns precise face bounding boxes and locates facial landmarks (chin, eyes, eyebrows, mouth corners, nose contour).
-Also, the algorithm can return attributes such as gender, age, smile intensity, head pose, blurriness, eye status (open or closed eyes, eyewear) in JSON report.
+In addition, the algorithm can return attributes such as gender, age, smile intensity, head pose, eye status (eyes open or closed, eyewear), and image properties, such as blurriness, in the JSON report.

 Cloud Vision API doesn’t support face comparison and verification.
 It only confirms that a particular photo has a human face or multiple faces in it.

 Using FaceID, you can compare two images and verify if detected faces belong to the same individual.
 If the similarity score is <80%, the system will indicate that there are two different people in the photos.